nstefan/yastwai/README-PR.md

 This document explains how to use the `create-pr.sh` script to automate Pull Request creation for the YASTwAI project.

-## PR for Current Branch: `update-create-commit-script`

-The current branch contains changes that:

-1. Added a non-interactive `create-commit.sh` script optimized for bot usage
-2. Updated the Cursor rules for clarity and better organization

-## Using `create-pr.sh`
+## PR Creation Script: `create-pr.sh`

 The `create-pr.sh` script automates PR creation with smart defaults while providing flexibility through command-line options.
+It doesn't require the GitHub CLI.

 ### Basic Usage